 Family Vineyard, 2007

-David Garland: vocals, 12-string guitar, acoustic and electric guitars, acoustic and electric bass guitar, flute, clarinet, pocket clarinet, recorder, piano, reed organ, banjo, bowed psaltery, rebec, bul-bul, mandolin, xylophone, percussion, contraption, etc. • Sufjan Stevens: vocals, oboe • Mira Romantschuk: vocals • Diane Cluck: vocals • Brendon Massei (Viking Moses): vocals • David Deporis: vocals and acoustic guitar • Greg Saunier: drums • Liam Hofmann: sarode • Kenji Garland: backing vocals, electric bass, electric guitar, Max MSP patches • Anne Garland: backing vocals
+David Garland: vocals, 12-string guitar, acoustic and electric guitars, acoustic and electric bass guitar, flute, clarinet, pocket clarinet, recorder, piano, reed organ, banjo, bowed psaltery, rebec, bul-bul, mandolin, xylophone, percussion, contraption, etc. • Sufjan Stevens: vocals, oboe • Mira Romantschuk: vocals • Diane Cluck: vocals • Brendon Massei (Viking Moses): vocals • Dave Deporis: vocals and acoustic guitar • Greg Saunier: drums • Liam Hofmann: sarode • Kenji Garland: backing vocals, electric bass, electric guitar, Max MSP patches • Anne Garland: backing vocals

 “Garland’s new album is a tour de force.
 When is the last time you listened to a record that rendered subject matter such as dioramas, pyschoarchitecture, the typographic landscape of comic strips, anthropomorphizing of time, and one of the hottest choruses ever constructed solely from the names of clouds…with elegance and ornate beauty?
 Well, for us here at Asthmatic Kitty, even our collective music nerd ears haven’t ever heard anything like this. … we think the album is a thing of strange beauty that should heard by many.”